jacquemard/vscode-note-organizer/README.md

 * `noteOrganizer.folderScanRegex`: The regex used to find out if a given folder should be scan while scanning for notes.
 For a given folder `/a/b/`, `b` would be scan only if `b` match this regex.
 By default, no filtering.
 * `noteOrganizer.maxRecursionDepth`: The maximum depth we should scan.
 * `noteOrganizer.scanConcurrency`: The maximum concurrency while scanning for notes.
+* `noteOrganizer.draftFolder`: The folder where to save the quick note.
+Defaults to extension folder if empty.

 ## Known Issues